dikiydinozavrik/ML_estate_pricing/README.md

 This is a classic type of task machine learning is Linear Regression.
 **Random rainforest** and **Gradient Boosting** models were also used.

-The aim of the project is prediction price in house market of Moscow.
+The aim of the project is the price prediction in the Moscow real estate market.

 ## Structure of Github: